martincartledge/martins-blog-deprecated-/content/blog/learning-go-week-2/index.md

 #### _"range" clause_

-A range clause is used to iterate though all entires of a slice, array, string, map, or values received from a channel (we will dive into channels in a later entry).
+A range clause is used to iterate though all entries of a slice, array, string, map, or values received from a channel (we will dive into channels in a later entry).
 I will demonstrate using a `slice` type - we will dive deeper into this type later.

 ```
 package main